tomdu3/linux-news-app/README.md

 - [x] User sessions are managed securely, allowing users to stay logged in until they choose to log out.

 ***

+2. As a ***registered user***, I want to ***be able to edit my profile information***, so I can ***easily change a password, and a profile picture***.

+***
+- **Acceptance Criteria**

+- [x] When logged in as a registered user, I should see an option to access my profile settings.
+- [x]  Within the profile settings, I should see fields for editing my email, password, and uploading a new profile picture.
+If the profile picture field doesn't exist, I should see a placeholder image.
+- [x] The password field should allow me to change my password with appropriate validation rules (e.g., minimum length, complexity requirements).
+- [x] After making changes, I should be able to save my updated profile information.
+- [x] Once saved, my profile information should reflect the changes on my user profile page.

+***